deigote/Scripts/README.md

+# Scripts

-# Below you can find a description of all the scripts of the project
+This project contains a collection of some utility scripts that I have developed along the time.
+Below you can find a description of each one.

 grails
 -------------